4RE5group/keep-stealth/README.md

 # keep-stealth
-Bash script to erase your tracks
+Useful program to erase your tracks on
+- [ ] ssh Linux
+- [ ] ssh Windows